Amazon Web Services main image

 • Horizontal scaling to increase availability,

-• Workload utilization monitoring and automatic resource adjustment,
+• Workload monitoring and automatic resource adjustment,

 • Change automation.